Markov Decision Processes under External Temporal Processes: A Policy Iteration Algorithm

-In Theorem~\ref{thm:policy_iteration}, in regions of the augmented state space without guaranteed policy improvement, the Bellman error depends on the approximation error due to ignoring old events, and is a cumulative effect of all events older than $T$ on the current events as well as state transition kernel.
-Specifically, it is proportional to

-where $T$ is the time window beyond which events are discarded, $M_t$ is an upper bound on the total variation disturbance on the state transition kernel caused by an event older that $t$ time steps, and similarly $N_t$ bounds the total variation effect due to old events on the event process itself.
-The faster the decay of exogenous event influence, the smaller the truncation error due to non-stationarity.
+In Theorem~\ref{thm:nonstationary_policy_iteration}, in regions of the augmented state space without guaranteed policy improvement, the Bellman error depends on the approximation error due to the ignoring old events.
+It is the cumulative effect of all events older than $T$ on the current events, as well as the state transition kernel.
+Specifically, it is proportional to $ \sum_{t=T+1}^\infty \left( M_t + N_t \right), $ where $T$ is the time window beyond which events are discarded, $M_t$ is an upper bound on the total variation disturbance on the state transition kernel caused by an event older than $t$ time steps, and $N_t$ bounds the total variation effect due to old events on the event process itself.
+The faster the decay of the exogenous event influence, the smaller the truncation error due to nonstationarity.